Diarrhoea is often caused by a stomach bug (gastroenteritis) and passes after a few days. Most people have diarrhoea now and then.

 Symptoms of dehydration in children can differ from symptoms in adults.
 In children, common symptoms include:

 You may not be able to pinpoint the exact cause of instant and unexpected diarrhoea.
 However, diarrhoea – and vomiting – is often your body’s way of getting rid of a stomach bug.
-This could be food poisoning from bacteria in food or a virus.
-This is quite common if you’re visiting a developing country due to contaminated food or drinks.
+This is a common cause of diarrhoea in both children and adults.

 Frequent, long-term diarrhoea can be caused by: